-A bump on the back of the head has many possible causes, including injuries, cysts, fatty growths, inflamed hair follicles, and bone spurs.
-Bumps on this part of the body can be hard or soft, and they can vary in size.
+A bump on the back of the head has many possible causes, including injuries, cysts, fatty growths, inflamed hair follicles, and more.
+Depending on the cause and the symptoms a person experiences, medical treatment may be necessary.

 Injuries are a common cause of bumps and lumps on the back of the head.
 As forceful blows to the head can lead to brain injury, it is important for a person to watch for symptoms of concussion.
 People with a concussion or another severe head injury should seek medical attention.

 Some other causes of bumps on the back of the head may also require a person to contact a doctor.

 This article explores some possible causes of a bump on the back of the head.
 It also explains when to speak with a doctor.

 An injury is a common cause of a bump on the back of the head.
 Possible causes of head injuries include:

 - falling backward